Optimal Placement of Distributed Energy Storage in Power Networks: Discussion and extensions

 \subsection{On generators with multiple connections}

-Generator buses with multiple connections may not always have zero storage capacity in the optimal allocation.
-In this section, we illustrate this fact through a simple example.
+Our result in Theorem \ref{thm:main} considers generator buses that have single connections only.
+A natural direction to generalize the result is to include generator buses with multiple connections.
+However, we show through an example that generator buses with multiple connections may not always have zero storage capacity in the optimal allocation.
 Consider a 3-node network as shown in Figure \ref{fig:counter}.
 All quantities are in per units.
 Let the cost of generation at node 1 be $c_1(g_1) = g_1^2$.
-Let $T=4$ and the demand profiles at nodes 2 and 3 be
+Let $T=4$ and the demand profiles at nodes 2 and 3 be $d_2=(9,10,0,10)$ and $d_3=(0,10,9,10)$.
+Also, suppose that the line and generation capacities are $f_{12} = f_{13} = 9.5$ and the available storage budget is $h=5$.
+Finally, assume no losses and ignore the ramp constraints in the charging and discharging processes, i.e. $\alpha=1$ and $\epsilon_\gamma=\epsilon_\delta=1$.
+The optimal storage allocation $(b_1^*, b_2^*, b_3^*)$ for the two problems $P$ and $\Pi^{\{1\}}$ is $(4, 0.5, 0.5)$ and $(0, 2.5, 2.5)$, respectively.
+Also, the optimal generation profile $g_1^*(t),t=1,2,3,4$ for the two problems can be computed to be $(14, 15, 14, 15)$ and $(12, 17,12, 17)$, respectively.
+Thus, $p_* = 842 < \pi_*^{\{1\}} = 866$.